Kaatrinile Varum Geetham: Soundtrack

-The music for this film was composed by Ilaiyaraaja and lyrics were written by Panchu Arunachalam.
+The music was composed by Ilaiyaraaja and lyrics were written by Panchu Arunachalam.
+The film marked the first collaboration between S. P. Muthuraman and Ilaiyaraaja.
+Voice overlapping technology was used in this film.
 The song "Oru Vanavil Pole" is set to Yamunakalyani raga.
-Ilayaraja later reused "Chithirai Sevvanam" as "Chukkalu Temmanna" for the Telugu film April 1 Vidudala.
+The song "Chithirai Sevvanam" is based on Tilang raga.
+Ilaiyaraaja later reused "Chithirai Sevvanam" as "Chukkalu Temmanna" for the Telugu film April 1 Vidudala.

 Reception

 Ananda Vikatan rated the film 45 out of 100.
+According to Muthuraman, the film failed at the box-office as audiences could not grasp the concept.